 Caremark has always required boards of directors to implement and oversee reasonable controls within the context of the company's circumstances.
-The critical part of Marchand arguably is the supreme court's strong focus on whether the controls are funneling critical information directly to the board.
-For example, the supreme court was not persuaded that the board had discharged its oversight obligations based solely on the presence of management-level internal controls, which allegedly did not report key information to the board about the results of FDA inspections, food safety risks, and other legal non-compliance. "[T]he fact that Blue Bell nominally complied with FDA regulations," the supreme court wrote, "does not imply that the board implemented a system to monitor food safety at
+The critical part of Marchand arguably is the court's strong focus on whether the controls are funneling critical information directly to the board.

+For example, the supreme court was not persuaded that the board had discharged its oversight obligations based solely on the presence of management-level internal controls, which allegedly did not report key information to the board about the results of FDA inspections, food safety risks, and other legal non-compliance. "[T]he fact that Blue Bell nominally complied with FDA regulations," the Delaware Supreme Court wrote, "does not imply that the board implemented a system to monitor food safety at the board level."
+This is not a departure from Delaware law, in which prior Caremark decisions have referred to periodic reporting to boards or board committees, but board-level oversight is an important point of emphasis.